bryanmcnett/aabo/README.md

 This AABH won't trivially reject any more objects than the original AABB, but the AABH will take less time to reject objects, because there are (usually) 3 checks instead of 4.

-At first, the three planes of a triangle are checked, and only if that check passes, two more planes are checked.
-The intersection of the five planes is identical to the four planes of a bounding box, but in most cases, only the first three planes will be checked.
+At first, the three half-spaces of a triangle are checked, and only if that check passes, two more half-spaces are checked.
+The intersection of the five half-spaces is identical to the four half-spaces of a bounding box, but in most cases, only the first three half-spaces will be checked.

 ![Evolution of a 5-Sided AABB](images/5_sided_aabb.png)

-In 3D the above needs 7 planes, and is equivalent to a 3D AABB.
-In all tests I made, this *7-Sided AABB* outperforms the 6-Sided AABB, because the "extra" "diagonal" 4th plane almost always prevents maxXYZ from being read.
+In 3D the above needs 7 half-spaces, and is equivalent to a 3D AABB.
+In all tests I made, this *7-Sided AABB* outperforms the 6-Sided AABB, because the "extra" "diagonal" 4th half-space almost always prevents maxXYZ from being read.

 If you construct the AABH from the object's vertices instead, you can trivially reject more objects than an AABB can: